mpasquato/punk-font-01/README.md

 Font Forge was used to create the font.

-In the 'characters-reference' folder letters created in Illustrator can be found.
+In the `characters-reference` folder letters created in Illustrator can be found.
 These were exported and used in Font Forge to compile the font.

 A lot of things are missing:
 - Numbers